w3c/wai-intro-atag/content/social-media.md

 ## Example Scenarios

-The persona scenarios below are examples of accessibility issues with LMSs.
+The persona scenarios below are examples of accessibility issues with social media platforms.

 ### Everyone Can Rely on your Tool